myboyhood/myboyhood.github.io/_pages/about.md

 # National Competition
 ---
 - ## National Intellegent Autonomous Navigation UAV Competition This competition requires UAV detecting circles, and planning its trajectory to avoid obstacles.
-We won the champion in 2021.
+As the team leader, we won the champion in 2021.
   <iframe height=406 width=720 src="../images/offline.mp4">

 - ## National High-speed UAV Tracking Competition
   This competition requires UAV accurately tracking the target carried by a high-speed car.
+I am the first person in charge to build the hexcoptor, develop visual servo tracking, state fusion, and feedback control.
 We won the excellent prize in 2020.
   <iframe height=406 width=720 src="../images/high-speed-flight-ruyingsuixing-music-compressed.mp4">

 ---